 6.3 Apple AirPods Pro

-Lastly, we have this premium option that most people fancy to own.
-Even though Apple products cost a lot more than usual brands, they don’t really provide you basic products.
+Lastly, we have this premium option that most people fancy owning.
+Apple products cost a lot more than usual brands, but they always make sure what you are receiving is reliable.

 You get active noise cancellation on this thing that gives you ambient and peaceful time if you are someone that likes to meditate in the gym.

 You get three sizes of silicone tips with this headphone, and this thing will last about 24 hours on continuous play.
-So, that is something that makes some people spill water even though they cost a fortune for most people.
+That is something that makes some people spill water even though they cost a fortune for most people.

 - Fantastic active noice cancellation and transparency mode